ErikThorsell/erikthorsell.github.io/ticklist.md

 **Anchor:** If finished to the right, trees, if finished to the left, a 0.75 cam and either a quite large or a quite small nut.

+---

+### Utby, Alfa Helix ###

+**Date:** 2018-06-13

+Starts of to the right of the big crack/opening.
+(Early pro will likely result in severe rope drag.)
+Difficult to put pro around the crux.

+**Gear:** Cam 2 in horizontal crack as first protection, one nut and maybe a small cam before the tree.
+Sling the tree as final pro.

+**Anchor:** There is a bolted anchor to repel from, but for belaying your second I would use the tree in the corner of the plateaux.